dot-file/age-edit/README.md

 Usage: age-edit [options] keyfile encrypted-file

 Options:
   -b, --binary            write binary rather than armored age files -e, --editor string     command to use for editing the encrypted file -r, --read-only         discard all changes
-  -v, --version         report the program version and exit -w, --warn int        warn if the editor exits after less than a number seconds (zero to disable)
+  -t, --temp-dir string   temporary directory prefix (default "/dev/shm/") -v, --version           report the program version and exit -w, --warn int          warn if the editor exits after less than a number seconds (zero to disable)
 ```

 ## Security and other considerations

 The age identities (private keys) from the keyfile are kept in memory while the encrypted file is being edited.
 This memory can be accessed by the user's other programs or read from the swap if age-edit is swapped out.
-The decrypted contents of the file is stored on a temporary filesystem in RAM at `/dev/shm/${USER}-age-edit`.
+The decrypted contents of the file is stored in the directory `${USER}/age-edit/` at a temporary location.
+This location defaults to `/dev/shm/`.
 Other programs run by the same user can access it there, and it can also be swapped out.

 age-edit doesn't work with multi-document editors.